 Because of those features, the industry is a perfect candidate for blockchain technology, notably in the area of ownership conversions, cost-sharing and contracting between several parties.
 Concerning that, the whole regulatory side of the domain is heavily dependant on reporting to governmental bodies which adds a dimension of transparency that is already inherent in blockchain tech.

 Possibilities of blockchain applications in oil and gas

 That some players have already ventured into R&D in this space, best speaks the example of Gazpromneft.

 Refueling for airline companies

 A fantastic industry use case is coming straight from the biggest Russian operator for refueling of airplanes, Gazpromneft-Aero.
-Together with the S7 airline they have developed and implemented a blockchain based smart contract (AFSC – Aviation Fuel Smart Contract) that speeds up the current speed and efficiency in reciprocal settlements during airplane refueling process and also automizes planning and accounting in fuel logistics.
+Together with the S7 airline they have developed and implemented a blockchain-based smart contract (AFSC – Aviation Fuel Smart Contract) that speeds up the current speed and efficiency in reciprocal settlements during the airplane refueling process and also automizes planning and accounting in fuel logistics.

 This is one of the first blockchain implementations on the Russian market and with it, airline companies have a chance to facilitate instant payments for fuel without prepaying or overpaying.
 Likewise, the whole process of bank guarantees and financial risk is removed due to the smart contract, and that adequately reflects on the lowered costs of personnel and manual labor.